Recitations and Workshops

 - Click on “2017-Fall-Recitations-Math ###”.

 - You will be taken to the sign-up page for your course.

 These are the instructions to follow once you have gone to the correct “My Organizations” page.
 These instructions are also posted on the page itself.

 - Click on Recitation (or Workshop) Sign-up in the left panel.
 You’ll get “Math ### Recitations”.

 - Click to sign up.
 You’ll get a list of recitations.
 Choose carefully.
 You may only choose one.
 Changes are possible, but they lead to delays.*

 - The one you choose will be listed whenever you return to the organization page from blackboard.

-*When choosing a recitation time, keep your schedule in mind.
+*Use care when choosing a recitation time.
+Keep your schedule in mind.
 For example, if you are an athlete, avoid times that will conflict with practice or travel to away games.
-If you mistakenly choose a time that you are not able to attend, send an email to email@example.com.
-In the subject line, put your course number.
+If you mistakenly choose a time that you are not able to attend, send an email to firstname.lastname@example.org.
+In the subject line, put your last name and your course number.
 (MTH ###, not the 5-digit crn.)
 In the body of your email include only the following:

 - Your course number (again)